gotchoices/votetorrent/doc/architecture.md

 The apps should join the DHT networks in the background, and remain as an active node during the active election period.

 Blocks are negotiated as follows, from the perspective of a given node:

-### Pair finding
-* A pairing public/private key pair is generated, with the private key kept accessible (not locked in hardware vault)
-* A clock delta is established relative to an NTP server - this allows us to estimate latency from peers in one hop
-* Subscribe to an Election Network pub-sub topic based on the template CID, and a 'seeding' token.
-  * Initially the pairing token is based on several of the most significant digits of a hash of the registrantKey (Q: good to have this content based, but not sure if we can do that quite yet)
-* Upon joining the topic, send an `present` message to the topic, with our Peer ID, adjusted time, and multiaddress
-* Wait for at least an accumulation time (if accumulation count messages arrive), and at most a timeout period, for topic messages from other peers
-* For each `present` message received from the pubsub, send a `greet` message, directly to the least n latent peers, with our Peer ID, time, multiaddress, and pairing public key
-* If we receive a `greet` message:
-  * If its apparent latency is less than any of the peers we have encountered, respond with a `pair` message containing:
-    * Our voter and vote records completely encrypted using the combined public key of both nodes
-    * The pairing public key
-  * Otherwise respond with a `reject` message
-* If our outgoing `greet` message(s) timeout or are rejected, go to the next n latent peers and repeat
-* If we receive a `pair` message, we should check that it's round-trip latency reasonably matches the estimated one hop latency, if so, and we have accepted no other pairings, the pairing is complete and we proceed to the next step, otherwise we respond with a `reject` message
-* Keep track of rejected peers, and if we get to a latency that would make the rejected peer the least latent, attempt a `greet` again
-* If we encounter no other peers after the maximum timeout period, continue "listening" on this topic, but subscribe to the next most general topic pairing token, announce our presence, and repeat
-  * A `greet` message from a more specific topic node should supersede a lower response time (up to some limit)
-* If we get to the root token (empty), and the voting period is elapsing, we must form a unitary block and submit it

-### Seeding
-At the end of pair finding, one node should have the encrypted vote and voter records from the other node, as well as the pairing public key of the other node.
-We'll call this node the pair coordinator.

-* The coordinator will completely encrypt its own voter and vote records and form a "seed", with the combined voter and vote records in scrambled order relative to each other.
-Note that the vote and voter records contain a visible nonce and registrantKey and an encrypted content portion, so this encryption hides those visible values.
-* In a manner similar to pair finding, the coordinator attempts to find either a 3rd peer or another coordinator node to form a "pool".
-  * The `present` and `greet` messages are sent as above
-  * Rather than sending a `pair` message, however, a `pool` message is sent containing the seed, the coordinator's private key, and the non-coordinator's public key and multiaddress
-  * If we, as a node, receive a `pool` message, we should:
-    * Send a `confirm` message to the non-coordinator peer indicated in the message, containing the non-coordinator's public key
-    * Wait for a `received` message from the non-coordinator peer containing the non-coordinator's private key
-    * Decrypt the seed using the non-coordinator and coordinator's combined private keys
-    * Combine the voter and vote records from the seed with our own voter and vote records, scrambling the order of each list independently, forming a pool
-    * We become the pool coordinator, and we inform all contributing peers that they are in the pool
-    * If we don't receive an `ack` message from one or more peers within a timeout period, we revert to our previous state and `inform` all contributing peers that we did

 ### Pool Merging
 * As pool coordinator, we subscribe to an election network pub-sub topic based on the template CID, a 'pooling' token, and the hash of the pool